 Who says Charleston resists the new?

-The city’s Board of Architectural Review voted 3-1 Wednesday to give early approval to Clemson University’s contemporary architecture center at Meeting and George streets, a glass-and-concrete design at once derided as Martian junk and “two huge lips” and praised as inspirational and exciting.
+The city’s Board of Architectural Review voted 3-1 tonight to give early approval to a contemporary architecture center at Meeting and George streets, a glass and concrete design at once derided as Martian junk and “two huge lips” and praised as inspirational and exciting.

-Architect Brad Cloepfil of Allied Works Architecture told those in the packed meeting room that it’s exciting that so many people in the community are passionate about architecture.
+Architect Brad Cloepfil of Allied Works Architecture told those inside the packed meeting room that it’s exciting that so many people in the community are passionate about architecture.

-Many of the opponents live in the nearby Ansonborough neighborhood and said they thought the 30,000-square-foot building was too big and not representational of Charleston.
+Many of the opponents lived in the nearby Ansonborough neighborhood and said they thought the 30,000-square foot building was too big and not representational of Charleston.